Railroads in Omaha: Train stations

 The Burlington Station was served by the Chicago, Burlington and Quincy Railroad, and later the Amtrak.
 Other stations in the city included the Webster Street Station, Gibson Station, Ralston Station, Florence Depot and the North 34 Street Station.

 Defunct stations

+There have been many railroad stations downtown and smaller depots throughout Omaha since the inception of the Union Pacific in the city.

 Bridges

-The Union Pacific Missouri River Bridge was the first bridge across the Missouri River.
-The East Omaha Bridge was originally opened in 1893, and rebuilt a decade later in 1903.
-The O Street Viaduct was built in 1885 and dismantled in 2001.
+Railroad bridges

+There have been many railroad bridges, trestles and other structures to carry railroads over structures in Omaha.

+Because of agreements and lawsuits between the City of Omaha and railroad companies with trackage in Omaha, the companies were responsible for building and maintaining several overpasses for wagons, cars, pedestrians, and streetcars to travel over tracks.
+These included the Locust Street viaduct and the Nicholas Street viaduct.

 20th century

 In 1939 Union Pacific, a major Hollywood film, was premiered in Omaha to celebrate the city's railroad heritage.
 The McKeen railroad motor car was a specialized self-propelled passenger car manufactured in Omaha.

 The railroads continued to be important to freight, business and passenger travel into the 20th century.
 In 1947 the city's two stations had 114 passenger trains per day that connected all across the West and Midwest.

 Railroads carried many of the tens of thousands of animals for processing at the packing plants, located near the stockyards and railroads.
 The city's stockyards and packing industry were the largest in the world by the mid-1950s, surpassing Chicago.